-For more graphics, from the main menu bar select "Key Graphs" and then "International."
+For more on exports (beef and pork) and lamb imports, from the main menu bar select "Key Graphs" and then "International."

 In The Cattle Markets